topimiettinen/libaslrmalloc/DESIGN.md

 Freeing memory from a different thread would not be possible or very hard.

 Perhaps mutexes could be fine grained (one for internal page table, one for each small and one for the large page table).
+The bottleneck could then be that then also page table allocator would need a mutex and it would be shared by all allocations.

 Debugging could be more robust in multithread environment and early library startup.